JustinMShea/ExpectedReturns/README.md

 ## Background

 As current financial market behavior has revealed, many investors are often not as diversified as they initially believe.
+This issue can impacts individual investor retirment accounts as well as University Endowment funds and Municipal Pensions.
-While financial advisors package various instruments into "diversified portfolios", relationships among these instruments can change suddenly during times of market crisis, and in the process remove the very diversification properties portfolio was selected to provide.
+While finacial advisors are adept at packaging various instruments into "diversified portfolios", relationships among these instruments can change suddenly during times of market crisis, and in the process remove the very diversification properties the portfolio was selected to provide.
 Thus, many fail to mitigate substantial short & intermediate term losses in their portfolios.
 Why does diversification fail precisely when most needed and what can be done?

-In this project, you shall explore and reproduce several potential solutions related to the problem, discussed in one of the best investment references of the recent decade, [Expected Returns: _An Investors Guide to Harvesting Market Rewards_](https://www.wiley.com/en-us/Expected+Returns%3A+An+Investor%27s+Guide+to+Harvesting+Market+Rewards-p-9781119990727) by [Antti Ilmanen](https://www.aqr.com/About-Us/OurFirm/Antti-Ilmanen).
+In this project, you shall explore and implement several potential solutions related to the problem with `R`, as discussed in one of the best investment references of the recent decade, [Expected Returns: _An Investors Guide to Harvesting Market Rewards_](https://www.wiley.com/en-us/Expected+Returns%3A+An+Investor%27s+Guide+to+Harvesting+Market+Rewards-p-9781119990727) by [Antti Ilmanen](https://www.aqr.com/About-Us/OurFirm/Antti-Ilmanen).

 From the Description;

 > This comprehensive reference delivers a toolkit for harvesting market rewards from a wide range of investments.
 Written by a world-renowned industry expert, the reference discusses how to forecast returns under different parameters.
 Expected returns of major asset classes, investment strategies, and the effects of underlying risk factors such as growth, inflation, liquidity, and different risk perspectives, are also explained.
 Judging expected returns requires balancing historical returns with both theoretical considerations and current market conditions.
 Expected Returns provides extensive empirical evidence, surveys of risk-based and behavioral theories, and practical insights.

-Your objective will be to reproduce key approaches offered by the text and test their performance on current market conditions.
-This will mainly involve using functions from existing R packages, but you will write a few of your own where needed.
+Your objective will be to reproduce key approaches offered by the text and test performance on current market conditions with `R`.
+This will mainly involve function from widely used `R` packages in finance such as `PerformanceAnalytics` and `PortfolioAnalytics`, but you will also need to write a few functions of your own where needed.

 Mentors will guide your understanding of the topic, support your use of best practices in software development for quantitative finance using `R`, and